Really-Simple-Plugins/wp-consent-level-api/readme.txt

 == Changelog ==
 = 1.0.8 =
+* Updated tested up to
-* Dropped loading of translations, and loading of plugin_data, to prevent translation loading notices by WordPress 6.7
+* Dropped loading of translations, and loading of plugin_data, to prevent translation loading notices by WordPress 6.7, props @mujuonly
+* Dropped obsolete function wp_has_cookie_info, props @szepeviktor

 = 1.0.7 =
 * Tested up to